 What to serve with nettle pancakes?

 - Lingonberry jam.
 This is very traditional with nettle pancakes.
-You can make your own, buy at IKEA, or order at suomikauppa or Amazon.
-This can be hard to find in regular stores.
+You can make your own with my simple recipe, buy at IKEA, or order online.
 It is often with the Swedish name lingonsylt.

 - Cottage cheese.
 This very mild-tasting cheese goes well with jams and adds extra protein to the dish.